NTAILab/bosk/docs/install.rst

 JAX installation
 ~~~~~~~~~~~~~~~~

+If it is needed to install bosk without JAX support, go to
+:ref:`install-package`.

 Bosk uses JAX for GPU computations, but JAX installation is not trivial.
 Officially JAX is only distributed for Linux and Mac OS, so, unfortunatelly,
 Windows users should use `WSL <https://docs.microsoft.com/en-us/windows/wsl/about>`_